Top 10 American Franchises that Failed Internationally

 Taco Bell - Mexico

-Taco Bell attempted to enter the Mexican market in 1992, aiming to offer its version of Americanized Mexican food.
-The concept failed to resonate with Mexican consumers, who preferred authentic local cuisine.
-The company withdrew from Mexico in 2010 after repeated failures to gain traction.
-Was this really a surprise?
+Taco Bell attempted to enter the Mexican market in 1992, offering its version of Americanized Mexican food.
+The concept failed to resonate with consumers who preferred familiar local cuisine.
+The company withdrew from Mexico in 2010 after repeated attempts to gain traction.

 Best Buy - United Kingdom